BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 <p>
 It seems he dodged "do what makes you money or do what you're passionate about" by doing both.
 He completed both degrees in 1926.
-He received his PhD in mathematics Summa Cum Laude, with minors in experimental physics and chemistry.
+He received his PhD in mathematics summa cum laude, with minors in experimental physics and chemistry.
 He then completed his Habilitation, which is like a European postdoc, which qualified him to be a university professor.<sup>1</sup>
 </p>